-During the three-month periods ended March 31, 2015 and 2014, product revenue was primarily derived from the sale of PacBio RS II instruments and associated consumables.
+During the three- month periods ended March 31, 2016 and 2015, product revenue was primarily derived from the sale of Sequel and RS II instruments and associated consumables.
 Service and other revenue was primarily derived from product maintenance agreements sold on our installed instruments.
-Contractual revenue relates to the quarterly amortization from the non-refundable up-front payment of \$35.0 million that we received in September 2013 pursuant to the Roche Agreement.
+Contractual revenue was derived from the quarterly amortization from the non-refundable up-front payment of \$35.0 million that we received in September 2013 pursuant to the Roche Agreement.